Monsaiaung/election-analysis/README.md

 ![file_to_load](Screenshots/file_to_load.png)

 ### Results
-"*"-How many votes were cast in this congressional election?
+*How many votes were cast in this congressional election?
 There were total votes of 369,711

 -Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.